barncastle/BitsKit/README.md

 ```

 ### Bit Fields
-BitsKit provides the ability to generate bit fields within types and aims to be as feature complete as the C and C++ implementations.
+BitsKit provides the ability to generate bit-fields within types and aims to be as feature complete as the C and C++ implementations.
 This is achieved through the use of attributes applied to backing fields, which describe the structure and layout.
 These are converted into properties via a source generator.

-Bit fields can be added to class, struct and record types, supporting all of their variants too e.g., `readonly struct`, `record struct` etc. Objects containing bit fields are declared by the `[BitObjectAttribute(BitOrder)]` attribute which also declares the default bit order for the type.
+Bit fields can be added to class, struct and record types, supporting all of their variants too e.g., `readonly struct`, `record struct` etc. Objects containing bit-fields are declared by the `[BitObjectAttribute(BitOrder)]` attribute which also declares the default bit order for the type.
 Types must be partial and not nested.

 Due to the nature of source generators, the user must generate the backing fields.
 Whilst this is more verbose than in C, it does provide much more granularity and control opening up some interesting dynamics.
 Backing fields must be a `field` and either; one of integral types above or one of the memory types below.

 `byte[], fixed byte[], byte*, Span<byte>, ReadOnlySpan<byte>, Memory<byte>, ReadOnlyMemory<byte>`

 Bit fields are declared using the `[BitFieldAttribute]` attribute which describes their name, size, bit order and properties.
-Each attribute defines a new bit field sequential from the previous.
-A backing field can have as many bit fields as desired, limited only by field boundaries.
+Each attribute defines a new bit-field sequential from the previous.
+A backing field can have as many bit-fields as desired, limited only by field boundaries.

 **Notes:**
-- If the backing field is an integral type, the bit field will be of the same type.
+- If the backing field is an integral type, the bit-field will be of the same type.
 - If the backing field is a memory type, the `FieldType` is required as it cannot be inferred.
-- If the backing field is `readonly` or represents a readonly type, the bit field will also be readonly.
+- If the backing field is `readonly` or represents a readonly type, the bit-field will also be readonly.

 ```c#
 // Constructor for integral backed bit-fields